Fresh dairy products

 The industrial age, pasteurization, and modernization profoundly changed the dairy industry.
-The days when families milked their own cows and goats, separated cream, and churned their own butter are long gone or are they?
+The days when families milked their cows and goats, separated cream, and churned their butter are long gone, are they?

 While modernization has its benefits, many people long for the traditions and flavors of the past.
-For some, milk and cream separation and home-churned butter are a matter of principal; it’s a move back toward organic eating, a simpler lifestyle, and localization.
-For others, it’s a matter of taste store-bought butter simply can’t compare to fresh!
-Whether you want to get back to the basics or start a fresh new hobby, if you have access to fresh milk, you can make your own cream and butter.
+For some, milk and cream separation and home-churned butter are a matter of principle; it’s a move back toward organic eating, a simpler lifestyle, and localization.
+For others, it’s a matter of taste.
+Store-bought butter can’t compare to fresh!
+Whether you want to get back to the basics or start a new hobby, you can make your cream and butter if you have access to fresh milk.

 What You Need to Get Started